RikkaApps/Riru/README.md

 * "Riru" app (show Riru status)

-  From v25.4.0, the app is automatically installed.
-If you don't want this, create an empty file named `/data/adb/modules/riru-core/dont_install_app`.
+  From v25.4.0, the app is bundled with the module.
+Create file `/data/adb/modules/riru-core/allow_install_app` to allow the module to install the app.

 ### Common problems